8th Academics and Practitioners Roundtable

 May 14 – Make-a-thon

 Previous IA Roundtable discussions on Ethics (2018) and Diversity and Inclusion (2019) highlighted the need for practitioners to examine and communicate the values that inform day-to-day practice and professional life.
-The 2020 roundtable will explore the idea of values in information architecture (IA): Do certain values guide the practice of information architecture?
+The 2020 roundtable explored the idea of values in information architecture (IA): Do certain values guide the practice of information architecture?
 What does it mean to state one’s values as an IA practitioner?
 How might we identify those values?

 As a discipline, IA has borrowed its theories and practices from many other fields—and values, too, have been inherited from each tradition.
 A vastly incomplete list might include user-centeredness from design; access and preservation from library science; beauty and sustainability from architecture; cultural diversity from anthropology; and far more.
 Furthermore, IA practitioners have espoused particular values for IA, such as clarity, truth, and accountability.